da4asandbox/modules-css/module-2/README.md

 Through this module, students will be able to define and consider the following concepts:

 **Data as Archive**
-> All datasets have a history.
-In this module, students will learn to approach data as a historical artificat more akin to an archival source rather than simply a piece of quantitative, objective information.
+> Students will learn to approach data as historical artificats.
+Rather than seeing data as purely a source of quantitative information, this module approaches data as archival documents with their own cultural, political, and social histories.

-**Data Ethnography**
+**Data Biography**
-> All datasets were actively produced.

-**Tabular Data Structures and Functions**
+> All datasets are actively created.
+Rather than seeing data as objective reflections of the world, this module teaches students how to analyze the creators and contexts of datasets: the historical who, when, where, how, and why of a dataset's creation.

+**Tabular Data**
+> Tabular data, often stored as spreadsheets, is one of the most common data formats students will encounter.
+This module teaches how tabular data is formated and some basic skills in how to explore tabular data.

 ## Readings {#readings}